How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

 How Much Does This Repair Cost?

-Doing this repair yourself typically costs between $15 and $45 in parts depending on which components need replacing — latch hooks run roughly $10–$20, springs around $8–$12, and a full interlock switch kit around $15–$25.
-Compare that to a professional appliance service call, which typically runs $150 to $300 for this type of repair once labor and a trip charge are included.
+Doing this repair yourself typically costs between $15 and $45 in parts, depending on which components need replacing — latch hooks run roughly $10–$20, springs around $8–$12, and a full interlock switch kit around $15–$25.
+Compare that to a professional appliance service call, which typically runs $150 to $300 for this type of repair after labor and trip charges.
 The DIY route saves most homeowners $120 to $260 on a straightforward mechanical fix.

 When to Call a Professional